annikasalmi/alignpy/README.md

 obs_filters(obsM81)

-# downloads a FITS file onto the user’s computer.
+# Downloads a FITS file onto the user’s computer.
 The user searches for a specific astronomical object, and then
 # can optionally add a radius, filter, and catalog to download from.
 Defaults to optical images from HST with a
 # 0.02 radius around the object.